What is reactive maintenance?

 Some businesses do operate this way.
 It may be because they don’t have an appropriate schedule of maintenance set up for their assets.
 Or maybe they have the schedule set up but not the budget.
 Or maybe the budget is sufficient, but the schedule is very “ad-hoc” and not very user-friendly.
 When maintenance is reactive it can really frustrate not only the facilities management team but also the tenants and workers within the facilities.
 It greatly affects productivity due to the majority of the work being unplanned and can also affect job safety of employees.

 Businesses need to be proactive with asset maintenance

-Your businesses’ asset management system plays a major role in supporting proactive maintenance schedules and increasing the reliability of your assets.
+Your business asset management system plays a major role in supporting proactive maintenance schedules and increasing the reliability of your assets.
 The first step is to establish a sound effective preventative maintenance or predictive maintenance schedule for the facilities you are managing.
 You don’t want to have to rely on manuals for equipment and staff experience – as equipment and staff can change regularly.
-We should place emphasis on condition monitoring technologies and data analysis such as Mainpac’s Asset Intelligence.
-With proactive predictive maintenance and early identification of any issues staff can prevent unplanned breakdowns and any further damages.
-By planning your needed repairs and maintenance on assets the organisation will save costs on less downtime and increased productivity.
+We should emphasize condition monitoring technologies and data analysis such as Mainpac’s Asset Intelligence.
+With proactive predictive maintenance and early identification of any issues, staff can prevent unplanned breakdowns and any further damages.
+By planning your needed repairs and maintenance on assets the organization will save costs on less downtime and increased productivity.